plagnollab/DNASeq_pipeline/WGS/README.md

 - cluster/submission/makeVCF.sh
 - cluster/submission/makeVCF_table.sh

-The variant calling is done by [GATK](http://www.broadinstitute.org/partnerships/education/broade/best-practices-variant-calling-gatk) using HaplotypeCaller and GenotypeGVCFs.
+The variant calling is done by [GATK](http://www.broadinstitute.org/partnerships/education/broade/best-practices-variant-calling-gatk) using HaplotypeCaller.

+> **Note**: We don't use GenotypeGVCFs anymore because it requires all input BAM files which is too computationally expensive.
+Instead joint calling is done using the gvcf files in the next step.

 ## Joint variant calling (jointvcf mode)